Grow your business with the best Google tools.

 #5.
 Google Drive

-Google drives is an essential tool for sharing, storing, and working on files in almost all formats.
-It is cloud-based storage that can be synchronized with different devices at a time.
+Google Drive is an essential tool for sharing, storing, and working on files in almost all formats.
+It is cloud-based storage that can be synchronized with different devices simultaneously.

 As an entrepreneur, you can create files in PPT, Doc, PDF format, etc. it is easy to work on projects on mobile devices and PCs.
 You can easily share or work on files simultaneously with other people.
 It makes working from home easier and smarter.
 Moreover, the documents are automatically saved on the internet as you work.